-The PIN receiver/decoder contains a trans-impedance amplifier, limiting amplifier, bi-phase mark (BPM) decoder with clock recovery, and LVDS drivers to send the decoded data and recovered clock off ASIC.
-All transistors are fabricated with thin oxide, allowing the ASIC to run with a 1.5 V power supply.
+Fig. 1.
+The IV curves of a PMOS transistor in the VCSEL driver before and after irradiation.
+Also show is the simulation before irradiation and after irradiation with 175 mV of threshold shift.
+3. PIN receiver and decoder The PIN receiver/decoder contains a transimpedance amplifier, limiting amplifier, bi-phase mark (BPM) decoder with clock recovery, and LVDS drivers to send the decoded data and recovered clock off chip.
+All transistors are fabricated with thin oxide, allowing the chip to run with a 1.5 V power supply.
 The clock and data recovery is accomplished using a delay locked loop that contains networks of switchable capacitors in the delay stages allow for the three operating frequencies, 40, 160, and 320 Mb/s.
-However, due to insufficient time to optimize the design, the ASICs operate at somewhat lower speed and require higher threshold currents to achieve a low bit error rate (BER).
-Other than these two limitations, the performance of the ASICs is satisfactory, including clock jitter, duty cycle, rise/fall time, and high/low levels of the LVDS drivers.

-For the irradiation, the ASICs were tested in two different setups of four ASICs each.
+However, due to insufficient time to optimize the design, the chips operate at somewhat lower speed and require higher threshold currents to achieve a low bit error rate (BER).
+Other than these two limitations, the performance of the chips is satisfactory, including clock jitter, duty cycle, rise/fall time, and high/low levels of the LVDS drivers.
+For the irradiation, the chips were tested in two different setups of four chips each.
 The first setup was purely electrical while the second setup involved a PIN diode so that we could decouple the electrical and optical degradations.
 In both setups, the decoded data were transmitted to the control room using 20 m of coax.
-In the first setup, 40 Mb/s BPM signals were transmitted over 20 m of coax to the ASICs.
+In the first setup, 40 Mb/s BPM signals were transmitted over 20 m of coax to the chips.
 The long cable precluded testing at higher speed.
-In the second setup, we sent 40 Mb/s BPM signal via a fiber to a PIN diode coupled to an ASIC.
+In the second setup, we sent 40 Mb/s BPM signal via a fiber to a PIN diode coupled to a chip.
 For both setups, we observed single event upset during the spill but observed no degradation in the threshold for ~1 error/s as a function of dosage.
 We also monitored the BER vs. PIN current during the irradiation.
-The BER decreased with larger PIN current and was higher for an ASIC coupled to a PIN diode as expected (Fig. 2).
+The BER decreased with larger PIN current and was higher for a chip coupled to a PIN diode as expected (Fig. 2).
 The current consumption was constant during the irradiation.
 Detailed post-irradiation analysis reveals no significant degradation in the overall performance.